denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 imagined their work in dialog with the long history of letters (and not just sound).
-In an address to the Franklin Institute on December 16, 1908, Charles Fankhauser, the inventor of the electromagnetic telegraphone, spoke as
+In an address to the Franklin Institute on December 16, 1908, Charles Fankhauser, the inventor of the electromagnetic telegraphone, spoke as follows, comparing magnetic recording to the invention of the Gutenberg press:
-follows:

-> To transport human speech over a distance of one thousand miles is a
-> wonderful achievement.
-How much more wonderful, then, is the achievement
-> that makes possible [...] its storage at the receiving end, so that the
-> exact sentence, the exact intonation of the voice, the exact timbre, may be
-> reproduced over and over again, an endless number of times.[^28]

-Comparing magnetic recording to the invention of the Gutenberg press, Fankhauser added:

-> It is my belief that what type has been to the spoken word, the telegraphone will be to the electrically transmitted word<4.>As printing spread learning and civilization among the peoples of the earth and influenced knowledge and intercourse among men, so I believe the telegraphone will influence and spread electrical communication among men.[^29]
+> It is my belief that what type has been to the spoken word, the telegraphone will be to the electrically transmitted word [...]
+As printing spread learning and civilization among the peoples of the earth and influenced knowledge and intercourse among men, so I believe the telegraphone will influence and spread electrical communication among men.[^29]